irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 ![](docs/OperaSimVR/JointSubscriber.png)

-### How to operate
+***
+***

+The above describes the configuration required for each piece of construction equipment to subscribe to position, orientation, and joint information.

+### §1.2 The configuration required in the environment to use Play Mode
+The following explains the configuration required in the environment to use Play Mode.

+### §1.2.1 configuration of the connection target (simulator or actual machine)
 When using it with the real heavy machinery, set the parameter "ForSimOrReal" of the script "FieldMainManager" attached to "FieldManager" to "ForReal".
 For operation testing with PhysX or AGX, set SimOrReal to ForSimPhysX or ForSimAGX instead.
 By changing this, the topic name, topic type, and the type of information transmitted and received will be altered.
 Avoid changing it during play.
 ![](docs/OperaSimVR/FieldManeger.png)

+### §1.2.2 configuration of using mode
 If you want to change the mode, modify the parameter "WhichMode" of script "ModeSelector" attached to "FieldManager": set it to "NomalModeSimulator" for "NomalMode", "PlayMode" for "PlayMode", and "PrevievMode" for "PrevievMode".
+When you use PlayMode, set "WhichMode" to "PlayMode".
 ![](docs/OperaSimVR/ModeSelector.png)

+### §1.2.3 Setting the origin of the map coordinate system in the cyber space.
+Move the object's "MapReferencePoint" to the same position in the cyberspace field as the origin of the map coordinate system of the actual field.

-### SensorPod Images
+### §1.3 SensorPod Images
 This system can display images from cameras by linking with sensor pods (sensor cameras) installed in the field.

 **sensor pod(sensor camera)**